 Additionally, GASB 94 requires a government that engaged in an APA that contains multiple components to recognize each component as a separate arrangement.
 An APA that is related to operating or maintaining a nonfinancial asset should be reported by a government as an outflow of resources in the period to which payments relate.
 GASB 94 requires the retrospective approach to adopt this guidance, which requires a restatement for all prior periods presented.
-In accordance with GASB 94, the arrangements between MEDCO and the City of Towson qualifies as a public-public partnership requiring the Project to recognize the capital assets associated with the arrangement as an intangible asset (Note 3).
-The Project previously reported the capital assets associated with the arrangement as an intangible asset in accordance with GASB 60), which has been amended by GASB 94.
+In accordance with GASB 94, the arrangements between MEDCO and the City of Towson qualifies as a public-public partnership requiring the Project to recognize the capital assets associated with the arrangements as an intangible asset (Note 3).
+The Project previously reported the capital assets associated with the arrangement as an intangible asset in accordance with GASB Statement No. 60, Accounting and financial Reporting for Service Concession Arrangements (GASB 60), which has been amended by GASB 94.
 Accordingly, there was no impact on operating income or net position as a result of the adoption of GASB 94.

 Effective July 1, 2021, the Project adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (GASB No. 96), which modifies the guidance for subscription-based information technology arrangements (SBITA's) accounting.
 Under this statement, a government generally should recognize a right-to-use subscription asset - an intangible asset - and a corresponding subscription liability.
-The subscription liability should be initially measured at the present value of subscription payments expected to be made during the subscription term.
-The subscription asset should be initially measured as the sum of (1) the initial subscription liability amount, (2) payments made to the SBITA vendor before commencement term, and (3) capitalizable implementation costs, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
-GASB No. 96 requires the retrospective approach to adopt this guidance, which requires a restatement for all prior periods presented.
-There was no effect on operating income or net position as a result of the adoption of GASB No. 96.

-Notes to Financial Statements For the Years Ended June 30, 2023 and 2022
+Notes to Financial Statements For the Years Ended June 30, 2024 and 2023